contourpy/contourpy/docs/benchmarks/threads.rst

 .. note::

-   Whether it is worth using ``threaded`` rather than ``serial`` for a particular problem depends on the complexity of the dataset and what the calculated contours are to be used for.
+   Whether it is worth using :ref:`threaded` rather than :ref:`serial` for a particular problem depends on the complexity of the dataset and what the calculated contours are to be used for.
    If they are only needed for rendering using the `Matplotlib`_ Agg renderer, then for complicated problems the rendering time usually far exceeds the calculation time so a reduction in calculation time may not be of much real-world benefit.